 Costs are on the up

-Fraudulent personal injury claims have been cited as one of the key factors behind the rising cost of car cover.
+Insurance premium tax (IPT) has increased and the discount (or Ogden) rate has also changed.
+Fraudulent personal injury claims have also been cited as another factor behind the rising cost of car cover.

 Find ways to drive costs down